android-ui-testing/Cookbook/docs/content/basics/ui_testing.md

 Beside that fact, that `Espresso` and `UiAutomator` are the main tools to do Ui testing on Android, you may notice at [Companies experience article](https://android-ui-testing.github.io/Cookbook/adoption/companies_experience/) that almost nobody uses only these tools.<br/>

 That happens because there a lot of solutions nowadays created over `Espresso` and `UiAutomator` (that means that they use these frameworks under the hood), that makes your test even more stable and readable.<br/>
+Most companies do not use `Espresso` or `UiAutomator` directly, but through frameworks that wrap them under the hood:

+* Espresso
+    - Kakao
+    - Barista
+    - Kaspresso
+* UiAutomator
+    - Kaspresso (Kautomator)
+* Compose Test Library
+    - Kaspresso (since 1.4.0)

 For example, you can see at [Page object article](https://android-ui-testing.github.io/Cookbook/practices/page_object/) how people overcome problem of readability of your tests and usually prefer something like [Kakao library](https://github.com/agoda-com/Kakao). <br/>
 Or take a look at [Flakiness article](https://android-ui-testing.github.io/Cookbook/practices/flakiness/) where you can find information why even in `Espresso` our tests might be failed even if everything looks ok and test can pass from second attempt.
 That article will tell you which tools helps us to minimize that risks.